poidl/yassy/README.md

 A beginner's programming exercise in Rust.

-Currently working on basic midi note message processing and a simple oscillator.
 Implemented basic bandlimited sawtooth oscillator as described in:

 Frei, B.: Digital sound generation.
 Institute for Computer Music and Sound Technology (ICST) Zurich University of the Arts.

-The code in the /example directory reproduces e.g. Fig. 8 of the book.
+Now trying to understand what the postfilter is good for (I can't hear its effect)

-### ./ui/
+### Directory structure
-browser based ui for yassy using websocket
+* ui: browser based ui for yassy using websocket

-### ./midi/
-Minimal midi message processing in Rust
+* midi: midi note processing
+* mygsl: a couple of bindings to the GSL library

+### Objectives of this project:
+* learn Rust (low-level programming in general)
+* learn something about DSP

+### TODO
+* ADSR envelope